snap-stanford/snap-python/doc/source/reference/GetNodeClustCf1.rst

 Parameters:

 - *Graph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or a network.

-- *NIdCCfH*: hash of int keys and float values (output) Clustering Coefficients.
+- *NIdCCfH*: TIntFltH, a hash table of int keys and float values (output) Clustering Coefficients.
 Keys are node IDs, values are the node's computed clustering coefficients.

 Return value:

 - None

 The following example shows how to calculate the clustering coefficient for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::